itssamuelrowe/zen-website/content/docs/arrays.md

     printf('The fourth day of the week is %s.\n', daysOfWeek[3])
 ```

-In this example, you create an array of String.
-It consists of the days in a
+In this example, you create an array that consists of the days in a
 week.
 The array is manually initialized by assigning each slot.
 A print statement
 prints the fourth day of the week.
 Notice that we used `3` as the index to access
 `'Wednesday'`.
 This is because array indexes start from zero.

-In some situations, when you create an array using the `Array` class, you may
+In some situations, when you create an array using `makeArray`, you may
 want each slot in the array to contain a default value other than `null`.
-In such cases, you can use the `makeArray()` function
+In such cases, you can use the overloaded version of `makeArray()`
-which accepts a default value.
+that accepts a default value.

-Here is an example an integer array whose slots are initialized to `0`.
+Here is an example an array whose slots are initialized to `0`.
 ```
 // DefaultArrayValue.zen

 function main(...arguments)
-    var marks = makeArray(Integer, 10, 0)
+    var marks = makeArray(10, 0)
-    serialize(marks, System.out)
+    for var i in range(0, marks.size)
+        print(marks[i])
 ```

-+++
-title = "Accessing Array Elements"
-weight = 4
-+++
+## Accessing Array Elements

 After you have an array with initial values, you can read, modify, and test the
 values in each slot.
 The value in a slot is accessed using the subscript operator.